Clergy (film): Accolades

 Clergy received several awards and nominations.

 Controversy

-In Poland, Clergy, which explores polemic themes such as child abuse, corruption, and alcoholism in the Catholic Church in Poland, was “highly controversial” upon its release and it was heavily criticized by several right-wing and nationalist groups in the Polish society, including the Polish government that is currently led by the conservative and pro-clerical party, Law and Justice.
+In Poland, Clergy, which explores polemic themes such as child abuse, corruption, and alcoholism in the Catholic Church in Poland, was "highly controversial" upon its release and it was heavily criticized by several right-wing and nationalist groups in the Polish society, including the Polish government that was at the time led by the conservative and pro-clerical party, Law and Justice.

 Sequel

 A sequel is planned, with a budget of 20 million euros, and an Italian co-production with a possible plot about the Vatican.